Laronk/ztbd-project/README.md

 docker-compose down -v
 ```

-This wipes persistent volumes (including the PostgreSQL database).
+This removes the PostgreSQL data volume and any test results.

-### Total Docker cleanup (⚠️ Warning)
+### Total Docker cleanup (⚠️ DANGEROUS)

-> ⚠️ `docker system prune` will:
-> - Remove all stopped containers
-> - Delete unused networks
-> - Delete dangling images and build cache
-> - It may also remove volumes if not in use

-Proceed with caution:

 ```bash
 docker system prune
 ```

+> ⚠️ This deletes unused containers, networks, and build cache.

 ---